itsazzad/atlassian-forge-create-templates/README.md

 ## Quick start

-- Install top-level dependencies:
+- Modify your app by editing the files in `static/hello-world/src/`.

+- Build your app (inside of the `static/hello-world` directory):
 ```
-npm install
+npm run build
 ```

-- Modify your app by editing the `src/team-page.js` file.

-- Build and deploy your app by running:
+- Deploy your app by running:
 ```
 forge deploy
 ```